Illinois Authors

 Born:

+Pen Name: None Connection to Illinois: Horan lived in Oak Park for 25 years.
 Biography: Nancy Horan is a writer and journalist whose work has appeared in numerous publications.
 Loving Frank is her first novel.
-She lived most of her life in Oak Park, IL, until her recent move to an island in Puget Sound.
+She currently lives on an island in Puget Sound.

 Awards: